biki08089/Future-Of-AI/README.md

 <h1>Future od AI</h1>
-This website is related to "Artificial Intelligence".You will find content related to  The future uses of AI in different fields inside this website
+This web app is related to "Artificial Intelligence".You will find content related to  The future uses of AI in different fields inside this web app

-These below technologies are used to built this website.👇<br>
+These below technologies are used to built this web app.👇<br>
 [![My Skills](https://skillicons.dev/icons?i=html,css,tailwind,js,react,nodejs,express,mongodb)](https://skillicons.dev)